 It’s because she’s not a normal person; she’s a very odd (I daresay Lynchian) re-invention of something that should be annoying: the bratty teenager.
 But here’s the rub: she doesn’t look or sound like one.
 She looks like an impeccably dressed, 25 year old style icon.
 She has the walk of a movie star, the confidence of a steely-eyed CEO, and a controlled poise in her movements that’s miles away from an actual teenager.

-Audrey talks to her friend like a parent talking to a lazy child.
+Audrey talks to her friends like a parent talking to a lazy child.
 She’s pushy, like a grown up is pushy.
 And even when Audrey describes the excitement she feels over the naughtiness of what she’s doing, she still doesn’t sound like a kid.
-She sounds like a musician, describing that moment in her new album where, for the first time, jazz and punk will collide.

 Even though you KNOW she’s a bratty teenager, you experience Audrey as a beautiful woman with a playful confidence that’s astonishing; she seems to have so much giddy fun being rebellious and daring.
 You can’t help but wish you were like that.
 Yet this wish is a product of cinematic illusions.
 Audrey’s just a high school senior who, much of the time, behaves like a sociopath.
 She’s nothing more than a rich kid with impulse control problems and too much ego; someone like a kid you’ve probably seen before and thought was a problem.